-As part of the Yeshiva education, students are encouraged to participate in home preparations for festivals.
+As part of Knapp Yeshiva education, students are encouraged to participate in home preparations for festivals.
 Consequently, the school schedule is adjusted for the eve of certain holidays and for Chol HaMoed (the intermediate days of Sukkot and Pesach), as presented in the separate Yeshiva Calendar.

-If the JCFS School is in session, the Yeshiva will meet during Chol HaMoed.
-The school program during these days is adjusted as appropriate for Chol HaMoed.
-If school is in session during Chol HaMoed Pesach, kosher for Passover food will be provided by the Yeshiva.
+The school program during these days is adjusted as appropriate during Chol HaMoed.
+If school is in session during Chol HaMoed Pesach, kosher for Passover food will be provided by Knapp Yeshiva.